McKeown Medical

 Date posted — 19.04.24

-In the mid-90s a Swedish company came up with the idea of using hyaluronic acid as a filler material.
+In the mid-90s, a Swedish company came up with the idea of using hyaluronic acid as a filler material.
 They made the hyaluronic acid from a non-animal source by genetically modifying streptococcus bacteria to produce hyaluronic acid that was genetically identical to human hyaluronic acid.
-Because it was genetically identical to our body’s own hyaluronic acid, it solved the problem of allergic reaction which meant they had a superior product that did not require a test patch like collagen.
+Because it was genetically identical to our body’s own hyaluronic acid, it solved the problem of allergic reactions, which meant they had a superior product that did not require a test patch like collagen.
 They also noticed that hyaluronic acid appeared to last longer than collagen, although that was something that was never really properly studied.

-In the early clinical trials they compared the longevity of hyaluronic acid fillers with the longevity of collagen products and, perhaps unsurprisingly, the hyaluronic acid products lasted longer.
-They would do studies for six to nine months and at the end of that period of time they would say ‘hey, look, the hyaluronic acid is still there at six months but the collagen was gone at three months’.
-And so it became accepted that hyaluronic acid lasted six months.
-Later there were more studies that looked at up to a year, then 18 months and finally two years.
-What researchers have never done however is keep following those patients up to see when the filler actually went away.
-They just get to the end of the study period and say ‘hey, patients still have filler so this is now how long it lasts’.
+In the early clinical trials, they compared the longevity of hyaluronic acid fillers with the longevity of collagen products, and, perhaps unsurprisingly, the hyaluronic acid products lasted longer.
+They would do studies for six to nine months, and at the end of that period of time, they would say, ‘Hey, look, the hyaluronic acid is still there at six months, but the collagen was gone at three months’.
+And so, it became accepted that hyaluronic acid lasted six months.
+Later, there were more studies that looked at up to a year, then 18 months and finally two years.
+What researchers have never done, however, is keep following those patients up to see when the filler actually went away.
+They just get to the end of the study period and say, ‘Hey, patients still have filler, so this is now how long it lasts’.
 They also assessed the outcome using photographs of patients, which is a pretty subjective tool.

 Now, we are seeing more and more anecdotal evidence from MRI scans of fillers lasting much longer than expected – often years and years after the first injection.
-This is not a bad thing: in fact, it means that the hyaluronic acid dermal fillers are much more efficient and cost effective than we previously thought.
-However, it’s important to really understand this so we do not over treat and cause the dreaded unnatural, overfilled appearance.
+This is not a bad thing: in fact, it means that the hyaluronic acid dermal fillers are much more efficient and cost-effective than we previously thought.
+However, it’s important to really understand this so we do not over-treat and cause the dreaded unnatural, overfilled appearance.

 I’ve been injecting hyaluronic acid fillers for almost two decades now.
 In our practice, we inject around 5000 – 6000 fillers per year.
 We have a lot of experience, and we have seen a lot.
 And one of the things that I’ve seen is that my patients need top up injections much less frequently that expected.
 In the early days of dermal fillers we used to perform very basic techniques – simply injecting one syringe at a time and the patient would come back every six months and we would do another one syringe.
 What we were doing back then was under treating, which is why when patients came back every six months we could keep doing more and it would look ok – to a point.
 I call that point ‘optimal correction’.
 When you reach the stage of optimal correction, if you keep treating every six months you get the over-filled face.
 And that is one of the key reasons you see so many people who look over-filled – they got into the habit of doing regular treatments that initially looked good, but they kept going beyond the point of ‘optimal correction’ and got a build up of product that eventually took them to an unnatural place.